HISTORY OF THE CHURCH

 So began the search for a new church leader.
 In February 2018, the congregation welcomed John C. Music as the new pastor of Comfort Baptist Church.
 The installation service was held March 4, 2018, followed by a welcome celebration for John and his family - and a few months later a ladies shower for Alicia - following the worship service in the Fellowship Hall.

 Comfort Baptist Church continues to be on mission in reaching the Comfort community for the Lord.
 Every year, the church hosts Vacation Bible School in partnership with Mision Bautista Hispana, as an outreach ministry to children in Comfort and the surrounding areas.

-“Trunk or Treat” is a Halloween alternative on the church campus that regularly draws over 500 people on October 31st.
-The church provides candy, carnival games, bounce houses, balloons, food, drinks, photo opportunities, and church members open and decorate their trunks to provide a festive, safe night for everyone!
+“Trunk or Treat” is a Halloween night community alternative on the church campus that regularly draws over 500 people on October 31st.
+The church provides candy, carnival games, bounce houses, balloons, food, drinks, photo opportunities, and church members open and decorate their trunks to provide a free, festive, and safe night for everyone!

 CBC also supports Comfort Table and Comfort Food Pantry, which provide weekly meals and groceries to those in need in our community.
 Wednesday evening supper with the Comfort Table has also provided an area for quality fellowship with our neighbors in the community.